Waste and recycling collections

 - Flowers and plants

-All bins must be presented with their lids in the closed position to ensure that no waste escapes prior to collection.
-Any bins that do not comply with this request will not be emptied and a request for a missed collection will be declined.
-No side waste (additional bags or boxes) are permissible.
+All bins must be presented with their lids closed to ensure that no waste escapes prior to collection.
+We will not empty bins that do not comply with this request and we will decline any request for a missed collection.
+No side waste (additional bags or boxes) is allowed.

-You can also get a second brown bin for your property, free of charge, which Enterprise will deliver.
+You may also have a second brown bin for your property, free of charge, which Veolia will deliver.
 You can order a second bin using our online form.

 Recycling and food waste is collected weekly